 Does having a lot of one particular DNA region mean that you have recent ancestry from there?
 Does a low percentage mean a distant ancestor?

 I’ll answer these questions in this post.
+We’ll learn how to understand more about the DNA percentage breakdown.

 By the time you are done reading this article, you will understand what the percentages mean on Ancestry DNA, 23andMe, My Heritage DNA, and Family Tree DNA.
 Basically, no matter which company you did your test with, you will find help here.